DavidTello1/Development/README.md

 While gripped to a box you can only jump and only after it has stopped moving.

+If you start a New Game the previous saved file will be deleted.

 ### Debug Controls
 F1: Load the first level.
 F2: Restart the current level.
 F3: Load the second level.
 F5: Load the saved game.
 F6: Save the current game.
 F8: Debug UI.
 F9: View collider logic.
 F10: Activate/Deactivate God Mode.
 F11:Activate/Deactivate FrameCap.